Atreyee-B/demo-repo1/README.md

 some text

 ## Local development
-1. Open index.html in your browser.
+1. Open index.html in your